awong234/CT_sim/readme.md

 This file will contain all of the custom functions to create a specified design, simulate data, to fetch and push tasks to be done / completed, and perform the analysis on simulated data.

+Or - consider breaking up this into several R scripts, such as one for design, one for task automation, one for simulation, etc.

 ## SCRdesignSIM.R

 This file is the original script provided by Andy trialing the basic idea for the simulation.